 In our classes, we use an inductive approach, complemented by a variety of activities, which aim to facilitate the learning of the Italian language structures and functions.
-You are expected to take an active part in classes both individually and in group activities
+Students are expected to take an active part in classes both individually and in group activities.

-Four weekly contact hours, including one hour in a PC lab to provide students with opportunities to progress through the structural aspects of the language at their own pace.
-Class time is dedicated to the introduction of new concepts and focuses on creating practice opportunities for the four skills (reading, writing, listening and speaking).
+Five weekly contact hours to provide students with opportunities to progress through the structural aspects of the language at quite fast pace.
+Class time is dedicated to the introduction of new concepts and focuses on creating practice opportunities for the development of the four skills (reading, writing, listening and speaking).

 If no mentors were to be available, students will need to attend 8 hours, over the term, of tandem session with native speakers practicing task based conversations.

 Students will be expected to attend all sessions and complete some relevant practical tasks for each session.